MiRA-lab-dev/SynRec/README.md

 # SynRec
 A toolset for synapse detection and reconstruction
 ## Functions
-Synapse connection is a boxes-based 3D connection algorithm for synapses
+Synapse connection is a boxes-based 3D connection algorithm for synapses.

 Mitochondria connection is a block-wise 3D connection algorithm for mitochondria in large scale data.